msi-ris/Tutorials/mpgi_msi.md

 [Return to top](#top)
 ### <a name="0.2"></a> 0.2: Goals
-- Learn some fundamental bash commands for interacting with MSI systems
-- Log in to MSI systems and access a high-performance compute node
-- Become familiar with several core file formats of genomics
-- Learn the basics of RNASeq data analysis, including read mapping, expression counts, and testing for differential expression
-- Learn how to use the UMII-RIS pipelines to perform a differential expression analysis with RNAseq

 [Return to top](#top)
 ### <a name="0.3"></a> 0.3: Scope of the Tutorial

 ## <a name="1"></a> Module 1: Introduction to MSI
 ### Slide Deck